Team Solutions Group Master Services Agreement

 13. Taxes

-Any applicable Federal, State or Local Taxes shall be added to each invoice for services or materials provided by MSP.
-Client shall pay any such taxes unless a valid exemption certificate is furnished to MSP for the jurisdiction of use, except in cases when MSP procures or sources the incorrect equipment and/or software and/or support services—any incorrect items or software shall be returned to MSP.
+Any applicable Federal, State or Local Taxes shall be added to each invoice for services or materials provided by TSG.
+Client shall pay any such taxes unless a valid exemption certificate is furnished to TSG for the jurisdiction of use, except in cases when TSG procures or sources the incorrect equipment and/or software and/or support services—any incorrect items or software shall be returned to TSG.

 14. Interest; Collections; Attorney Fees